GeorgeWebDevCy/taxnexcy/readme.txt

 Alternatively, set an environment variable named `TAXNEXCY_GITHUB_TOKEN`.

+You can update the plugin from the command line with:

+`wp plugin update taxnexcy`

+Set `FLUENT_FORMS_URL` if your WordPress and Fluent Forms installations use different domains.
+This value will replace the site host for payment redirects.

 == Changelog ==
+= 1.7.19 =
+* Document WP-CLI update command and `FLUENT_FORMS_URL` environment variable.
 = 1.7.18 =
 * Log when the redirect filter is registered and support alternate Fluent Forms hook.
 = 1.7.17 =